 import React from 'react'; import { SafeAreaView, ScrollView, StyleSheet, View, } from 'react-native'; import { Calendar } from 'react-native-calendars'; function App() { const running = {key: 'running', color: 'blue'}; const cycling = {key: 'cycling', color: 'green'}; const walking = {key: 'walking', color: 'orange'}; const marked = { '2022-12-01': { dots: [running, walking] }, '2022-12-02': { dots: [running, walking, cycling] } }; return ( <SafeAreaView style={styles.container}> <Calendar initialDate="2022-12-01" markingType="multi-dot" markedDates={marked} /> </SafeAreaView> ); }; const styles = StyleSheet.create({ container: { flex: 1, justifyContent: 'center', }, }); export default App;

-The above code generates a calendar component with multiple dot indicators in day elements:
+The code above generates a calendar component with multiple dot indicators in day elements:

 function App() { const getMarked = () => { let marked = {}; for(let i = 1; i <= 10; i++) { let day = i.toString().padStart(2, '0'); marked[`2022-12-${day}`] = { startingDay: i == 1, endingDay: i == 10, color: 'yellow', textColor: '#aaa', disabled: true, }; } return marked; }; return ( <SafeAreaView style={styles.container}> <Calendar initialDate="2022-12-01" markingType="period" markedDates={getMarked()} /> </SafeAreaView> ); };

-Here, we use the getMarked
+We use the getMarked

 and endingDay